Beat The Wave Study:

 Wecoma Map 2

-Good news is aside from a few areas in Cutler City, it is possible for residents to reach safety without relying on bridges (which are likely to collapse) within the time needed to "beat the wave."
+The good news is, aside from a few areas in Cutler City, it is possible for residents to reach safety without relying on bridges (which are likely to collapse) within the time needed to "beat the wave."

 Meanwhile, the Oregon Department of Geology and Mineral Industries (DOGAMI) offers a LOT of Tsunami preparedness information on their website here.